 In recent years, with the shift from print to online media, journalists often complain about the time constraints and the need to publish many articles quickly.
-Some also note the pressure to generate clicks, leading to unofficial rankings based on publication frequency and popularity.
+Some also note the pressure to generate clicks, leading to unofficial rankings based on publication frequency and popularity58.
 This emphasis on clicks has become standard in online media, often resulting in fewer field reports from many journalists unless they're also creating audio-visual content.

 Focus group with journalists from broadcast, NGO's and online media outlets conducted by Getoarbë Mulliqi on 29.12.2023.

-"Kusari tregon recetën për shkatërrimin e RTK-së nga partitë politike, thellësisht e zhgënjyer" (Kusari reveals the formula of the RTK's destruction by the political parties, deeply disappointed ) Nacionale, 2023.
-57 AJK, New Process for the Election of RTK's Television Director, 2023.
+Kusari tregon recetën për shkatërrimin e RTK-së nga partitë politike, thellësisht e zhgënjyer" (Kusari reveals the formula of the RTK's destruction by the political parties, deeply disappointed) Nacionale, 2023.